Medically reviewed on December 26, 2017

 Keep using 2 forms of birth control for at least 6 months after your last dose of ribavirin.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using ribavirin.

 It is not known whether Technivie passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Technivie is not approved for use by anyone younger than 18 years old.

 How should I take this medicine?

-Before you start treatment, your doctor may perform tests to make sure you do not have conditions that would prevent you from safely using this medicine.
+Your doctor will perform blood tests to make sure you do not have conditions that would prevent you from safely using Technivie.

 Technivie is usually taken for 12 weeks.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 The monthly Technivie carton contains enough tablets for you to take this medicine for 4 weeks (28 days in a row).
 Each of the 4 weekly cartons contains 7 daily dose packs.

 Take 2 tablets at the same time every morning with food.

 You will need frequent blood tests to check your liver function.